Alex-Noir/react_e-commerce_online_store/README.md

 ### Notes:

+Each product page has its own Facebook commentaries.
+You can check that they are different on "Samsung Galaxy S10" and "Sansung Galaxy S9" pages.

 Since there is no backend and no session, some things are just simulations:

 - modal window after log in/registration